smangham/fair-research-software/episodes/03-tools-practices.md

 commit/tag/release identifiers which are very useful but typically only unique within a project or a repository and not globally.

 Identifiers also help with findability of your software, as well as citing your software (and getting credit for your work by providing citable references).

+### Provide citation info for your software

+Provide identification and citation information in documentation for your software (including its versions) to ensure that software can be properly cited in publications and research outputs.

+### Build community & encourage collaboration around your software

+Foster a community and promote collaboration around your software by engaging with users, encouraging contributions, and providing clear guidelines for participation.
+Use platforms like GitHub or GitLab to facilitate discussions, issue tracking, and pull requests.
+Maintain clear documentation, respond to feedback, and recognise contributors to create an inclusive and supportive environment that encourages long-term involvement, maintenance and sustainability of your software.

 ## Tools & services for research software